Matt Olson Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 21st in the league with a collective 8.4 strikeouts per nine innings.
+- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 20th in MLB.

-- The Diamondbacks have the 21st-ranked team ERA across all MLB pitching staffs (4.43).
+- The Diamondbacks have a 4.53 team ERA that ranks 23rd across all MLB pitching staffs.

-- Diamondbacks pitchers combine to surrender 106 total home runs at a rate of 1.1 per game (to rank 15th in the league).
+- Diamondbacks pitchers combine to rank 15th in baseball in home runs surrendered (109 total, 1.1 per game).

-- Davies gets the start for the Diamondbacks, his 12th of the season.
-He is 1-5 with a 6.37 ERA and 45 strikeouts in 53 2/3 innings pitched.
+- Nelson gets the start for the Diamondbacks, his 20th of the season.
+He is 5-5 with a 4.98 ERA and 68 strikeouts through 99 1/3 innings pitched.

-- In his last appearance on Sunday, July 9, the right-hander threw 5 1/3 innings against the Pittsburgh Pirates, allowing three earned runs while surrendering four hits.
+- His most recent time out was on Friday against the Toronto Blue Jays, when the righty went 5 2/3 innings, surrendering one earned run while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.